openebs/openebs/contribute/git-commit-message.md

 # Commit Message Guidelines for OpenEBS Projects

-This document borrow some concepts, conventions and even text mainly from following sources, extending them in order to provide a sensible guideline for writing commit messages for OpenEBS projects.
+This document borrows concepts, conventions, and text mainly from the following sources, extending them in order to provide a sensible guideline for writing commit messages for OpenEBS projects.
 - Tim Pope's [article](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) on readable commit messages
 - Thanks to @stephenparish https://gist.github.com/stephenparish/9941e89d80e2bc58a153
 - Thanks to @abravalheri https://gist.github.com/abravalheri/34aeb7b18d61392251a2

-These conventions are aimed at tools to automatically generate useful documentation, or by developers during debugging process.
+These conventions are aimed at tools to automatically generate useful documentation, or by developers during the debugging process.

 ## Proposed Commit Message Format